 Your major is an academic area in which you plan to take a concentration of courses.
 The size of your major will vary from as little as 30 hours (approximately 10 courses) to as high as 110 hours.
-Some majors are called limited-access or limited-enrollment which means they may require a certain grade point average, test score, special application, and/or coursework prior to formal admission.
+Some majors are called limited-access or limited-enrollment which means they may require a certain grade point average, test score, special application, and/or coursework prior to formal admission; these programs may also be referred to as "Specialized Admissions" programs.
 There also may be a specific deadline when you must apply for acceptance into the major.
 Competition for these limited access/limited enrollment programs (usually at the end of the sophomore year) is generally high.
-Make it a point to know any special admissions requirements or deadlines for your major, and allow adequate time to prepare yourself and plan alternatives.
+Make it a point to know any special admissions requirements or deadlines for your major and allow adequate time to prepare yourself and plan alternatives.
 The college offering your major may have specific courses that are required of all their students.
 An example of this is the College of Arts and Sciences' foreign language requirement.